Andorra: Visigoths and Carolingians: the legend of Charlemagne

-Medieval Age: The Paréages and the founding of the Co-Principality
+Middle Ages: The Paréages and the founding of the Co-Principality

 Before 1095, Andorra had no military protection, and the bishop of Urgell, who knew that the count of Urgell wanted to reclaim the Andorran valleys, asked the Lord of Caboet for help and protection.
 In 1095, the lord of Caboet and the bishop of Urgell signed under oath a declaration of their co-sovereignty over Andorra.
 Arnalda de Caboet, daughter of Arnau of Caboet, married the viscount of Castellbò.
 Their daughter, Ermessenda de Castellbò, married the count of Foix, Roger-Bernard II.
 Roger-Bernard II and Ermessenda shared rule over Andorra with the bishop of Urgell.

 In the 13th century, a military dispute arose between the bishop of Urgell and the count of Foix as aftermath of the Cathar Crusade.
-The conflict was resolved in 1278 with the mediation of the king of Aragon, Peter III, between the bishop and the count, by the signing of the first paréage, which provided that Andorra's sovereignty be shared between the count of Foix (whose title would ultimately transfer to the French head of state) and the bishop of Urgell, in Catalonia.
+The conflict was resolved in 1278 with the mediation of the king of Aragon, Peter III, between the bishop and the count, by the signing of the first paréage, which provided that Andorra's sovereignty be shared between the count of Foix (whose title would ultimately transfer to the French head of state) and the bishop of Urgell, in the Principality of Catalonia.
 This gave the principality its territory and political form.

 A second paréage was signed in 1288 after a dispute when the count of Foix ordered the construction of a castle in Roc d'Enclar.
 The document was ratified by the noble notary Jaume Orig of Puigcerdà, and construction of military structures in the country was prohibited.